refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 });
 ```

 Notice that we are passing **React Table** column definitions, the `columns` object, to `useTable()` hook and grabbing all necessary table props.
-We are destructuring the table related data with `getRowModel` and `getHeaderGroups` methods and presenting them inside the table.
+We are destructuring the table related data with the `getRowModel` and `getHeaderGroups` methods and presenting them inside the table.

-We are making use of pagination props such as `setPageIndex`, `getPageCount`, `previousPage` returned by `useReactTable()` to build the client side pagination strip.
+We are making use of pagination props such as `setPageIndex`, `getPageCount`, and `previousPage` returned by `useReactTable()` to build the client side pagination strip.

 Filtering utilities such as `filters`, `setCurrent`, `setFilters` are accessed from the `refineCore` object returned from the query.
 Inside the JSX, we are using them to build the filter by keywords feature.